omaraflak/ERC4671/README.md

 ## Motivation

 We witness universities around the world publishing their diplomas on the blockchain (e.g. MIT), each making their own smart contracts.
-We think diplomas are just a subset of a more general type of token: non-tradable token, aka NTT.
+We think diplomas are just a subset of a more general type of tokens: non-tradable tokens, aka NTT.
 By providing a common interface for this type of tokens, we allow more applications to be developed and we position the ethereum network as a standard gateway for verification of personal possessions.

 ## Specification